grafana/agent/docs/sources/flow/reference/components/otelcol.processor.attributes.md

 This processor will remove "token" attribute and will obfuscate "password" attribute in spans where the log body matches "AUTH.*".

+Note that due to the presence of the `log_bodies` attribute, this configuration works only for log signals.
+This is why only logs are configured in the `output` block.

 ```river
 otelcol.processor.attributes "default" {
     include {